codemonger-io/codemonger/zola/content/blog/0001-introducing-zola.md

 For instance, a section title "言語を意識してセクションを取得する" turns into an anchor ID "yan-yu-woyi-shi-sitesekusiyonwoqu-de-suru".

 This conversion can be avoided by changing the `slugify` option for anchors to `"safe"` in the `config.toml` file.
-But this configuration introduces unfamiliar\* behavior over non-letter characters; e.g., whitespace is replaced with an underscore (`_`) not a dash (`-`), captal letters stay, symbols also stay.
+But this configuration introduces unfamiliar\* behavior over non-letter characters; e.g., whitespace is replaced with an underscore (`_`) not a dash (`-`), capital letters stay, and symbols also stay.
 (\*I am familiar with GitHub rules.)

-My workaround so far is to make the `slugify` option for anchors to `"safe"` and accept the new rules.
+My workaround so far is to make the `slugify` option for anchors `"safe"` and accept the new rules.

 I should suggest a pull request someday, maybe.

 ## Serving contents from S3 via CloudFront

-I am serving this website from an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) bucket through an [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution though, there were some challenges to do so.
+I am serving this website from an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) bucket through an [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution though, there were some challenges to doing so.
-But this is not actually a Zola's issue, I am going to leave it for another post.
+But this is not actually Zola's issue, I am going to leave it for another post.